blipk/emails-fts/README.md

 What would I improve if given more time to complete the task?
 - spend more time in the planning and analysis stage and data analysis on the email format to prevent schema changes during development
-- investigated other forensic email analysis tools in relation to the prior point
+- investigate other forensic email analysis tools in relation to the prior point
 - test development
 - lucene indexing and querying configuration
 - end user client usability